leonp/leonp.github.io/_work/managing-self-service-project.md

 I felt strongly this was a good idea, but would it be viable?
 If so, what form would it take?
 What should we be looking for?
 I decided to run a sprint to find out.

-## Research phase: A feasibility, study and design sprint
+## Research phase: A feasibility study and design sprint

 I chose one of the most respected digital agencies in the UK to carry out some research into what a web app might do, and look like.